alus-it/AirspaceConverter/README.md

 Not only, having the planned route or track of a flight (as GPX file), displayed as well in Google Earth will make easy to check for airspace crossed or to be avoided.
 This software can also be useful for maintainers of OpenAir airspace and SeeYou .CUP waypoints files, not only to visualize airspace and waypoints but also to verify the syntax of OpenAir and CUP commands entered.
 For the "landable" waypoints in the CUP files an estimation of the runway perimeter is drawn on the earth surface, in order to do that not only the position is used but also the runway orientation and length.
 This is particularly useful to verify that the position of the airfield in the CUP file matches exactly the runway in Google Earth.
 In software like LK8000 the airfield position is considered as the exact center of the runway, orientation and length are used to assist for landing with an HSI and glide slope indications thus the correctness of position, orientation and length becomes really important.
-OpenAIP (http://www.openaip.net/) provides a free, worldwide and updated airspace repository but in his own format, while many devices and software support OpenAir airspace files.
-This software can convert also to OpenAir so making OpenAIP data available to many portable devices.
+openAIP (http://www.openaip.net/) provides a free, worldwide and updated airspace repository but in his own format, while many devices and software support OpenAir airspace files.
+This software can convert also to OpenAir so making openAIP data available to many portable devices.
-AirspaceConverter can be used also to merge together several airspace files (OpenAIP repeated airspaces will be automatically removed) and filter the result on a specific range of latitudes and longitudes.
+AirspaceConverter can be used also to merge together several airspace files (openAIP repeated airspaces will be automatically removed) and filter the result on a specific range of latitudes and longitudes.
-Converting OpenAIP files to OpenAir has also the advantage to reduce significantly the size of the total airspace database used on a portable device.
-For example LK8000 recently supports also the OpenAIP format (feature that I implemented) but it is not always possible to load bigger OpenAIP files on older PNA devices, while the same files converted in OpenAir yes.
+Converting openAIP files to OpenAir has also the advantage to reduce significantly the size of the total airspace database used on a portable device.
+For example LK8000 recently supports also the openAIP format (feature that I implemented) but it is not always possible to load bigger openAIP files on older PNA devices, while the same files converted in OpenAir yes.
 There are also cases where the "official" airspace files are available only in KML format like the Austrian airspace from Austrocontrol, also in this case is possible to convert it to OpenAir.
 In case is required to import long lists of points (like state borders) from KML LineString tracks: just use the option -t and the tracks found will be closed and treated as unknown airspace.
 Then it will be possible to adapt the airspace definitions manually in the so converted OpenAir file.